OCA/manufacture-reporting/mrp_bom_structure_report_level_1/README.rst

 MRP BOM Structure Report Level 1
 ================================

-This module adds a PDF report in BOM's to print just the first level of components.
+This module adds a PDF report in BoM's to print just the first level of components.
 So, will not explode into the subcomponents.

 Usage